ctangney-tulip/crystal-clear-components/README.md

 1. KISS -- Keep It Simple, Stupid.
    When in doubt, utilize the basics: HTML, CSS, JavaScript.
 Only use what you need.
 Don't do anything else.
 2. Add more concepts that make sense as you come up with them....

+## Still To Do...

+1. Code splitting for Components
+2. Code splitting for CSS
+3. Pipeline / build stuff